-Whittington is a small village close to Oswestry in Shropshire, and close to the English/Welsh border.
+Whittington is a small village close to Oswestry in North Shropshire, and close to the English/Welsh border.

-The village is dominated by the ruins of its Mediaeval castle, with its reconstructed gatehouse surrounded by a moat, which stands opposite the festival venue, St John the Baptist Church.
+The village is dominated by the ruins of its mediaeval castle which stands opposite the festival venue, St John the Baptist Church.

-It also has two highly-rated pub restaurants, all a few yards from the venue, and there’s plenty to see and do while you’re here.
+It also has two pub restaurants, both just a few yards from the venue, with plenty more eating houses to choose from in nearby Oswestry.

 How to get to Whittington International Chamber Music Festival

-Despite its quiet, rural location, transport links are good, as the A5 main road from Shrewsbury passes close by.
-We’re about 40 minutes away from the motorway network at Chester to the north and Telford in the Midlands.
+Car: despite its quiet, rural location, transport links are good, as the A5 London-Holyhead road passes close by, with its easy links to the motorway network.
+You can park in the castle car park.

-Train: there are regular direct trains to Gobowen (about 2 miles away) from Birmingham International and Birmingham New Street, from Cardiff, from Chester and Holyhead.
+Train: there are regular direct trains to Gobowen (just 2 miles away) from Birmingham International and Birmingham New Street, from Cardiff, from Chester and Holyhead.

-Book a taxi in advance to meet you at Gobowen station (about £8), OR if you give us your arrival time at least 24 hours in advance, a volunteer driver will shuttle you the two miles to the venue free of charge (ring 01691 657986).
+Book a taxi in advance to meet you at Gobowen station (about £8), OR if you give us your arrival time at least 24 hours in advance, a volunteer driver will shuttle you the short distance to the venue free of charge (ring 01691 657986).

 Air: Birmingham, Manchester and Liverpool International Airports are all about an hour and a half away.

 Find us on the map